10 Key Contact Center Metrics and KPIs to Improve Performance

 Now you know that something needs to change, but how to figure out what’s working and what’s not?

-This is where contact center metrics come in handy.
-They’re the guiding light, helping you measure performance, understand your team’s efficiency, and fine-tune operations to deliver great customer experiences.
+This is where call center metrics come in handy.
+They’re the guiding light, helping you measure the center's performance, understand your customer support team’s efficiency, and fine-tune operations to deliver great customer experiences.

-In this blog, we’ll break down the essential metrics, why they matter, how they measure success, and what you can do to improve them.
+In this blog, we’ll break down the essential call center metrics, why they matter, how they measure success, and what can customer service leaders do to improve them.
 Let’s get in then.

 Key Performance Indicators or KPIs take this data a step further—they are more aligned to your business goals, like improving customer satisfaction or reducing churn.